From tarot readings to Gemini memes, astrology has officially infiltrated work culture

 Rodelas, who was raised in a Catholic household, says her mother subscribed to an array of mystical practices.
 “That always kind of turned me off,” Rodelas says.
 But about seven years ago, while struggling with severe depression and anxiety, Rodelas found her way back to her Christian faith.
 And then, a year ago, the internet—namely, a friend’s tweets—drew her to astrology.

 “I don’t see the two contradicting,” she says.
 In fact, she credits the combination with getting her through a difficult year at work.
-“I work for a labor union and we went through a 51-day strike, and it was the hardest thing I’ve ever had to do,” she says.
+“I work for a labor union, and we went through a 51-day strike, and it was the hardest thing I’ve ever had to do,” she says.
 “Despite the long hours and grueling mental and physical grind of that work, I remember starting every morning with prayer and reading about astrology.”

 But when Rodelas shared her penchant for astrology at work, reactions were mixed.
 “My closest friend at work laughed in my face and was like, ‘You’re ridiculous,'” she says.
 “She’s the biggest skeptic about all things religious and spiritual.
 But as I would casually mention it, I did find other people at the office who were interested.”
-Rodelas says she’s a more serious student of astrology—”The thing I found really interesting is studying what’s called traditional astrology, which dates back to Hellenistic Times,” she says—and that her coworkers consult her when they have questions.
+Rodelas says she’s a more serious student of astrology—”The thing I found really interesting is studying what’s called traditional astrology, which dates back to Hellenistic times,” she says—and that her coworkers consult her when they have questions.

 For Rodelas, talking about her Christian faith in the workplace can be tricky.
 The same is true with astrology.
 “It’s been equally challenging, but in a different way,” she says.
 “I’m still trying to figure out how to articulate it.
 My apprehension in talking about [astrology] is that I’ll come across as someone who really went off the deep end.”
 She even has two separate Twitter accounts, with one devoted to astrology; on her more “professional” account, she tweets about labor and work-related issues.